j-alicia-long/KPI-Dashboard/README.md

 ```
 git clone [url]
 cd KPI-Dashboard
+chmod +x entrypoint.sh     # if you get access denied
 docker-compose up
 ```
 The Django server runs from the `web` service while PostgreSQL runs from `db`.